psheehan/pinball-rt/README.md

    model.thermal_mc(nphotons=1000000)
 ```

-For more information, see the documentation at https://pinball-rt.readthedocs.io (coming soon).
+For more information, see the documentation at https://pinball-rt.readthedocs.io.